Hi there, we see you're using OS, why not try our app?

 Appointment availability also varies around the country.
 Our donation sessions held in community venues such as church halls are often more than 85% full.
 We usually have more appointments available in most of our permanent donor centres, with only 65% of appointments filled at any one time.

-Nearly 200,000 people stop donating every year for reasons such as poor health or pregnancy and we still need to replace those donors, which means we need nearly 200,000 new donors a year.
+Nearly a quarter of our donors stop donating every year for reasons such as poor health or pregnancy and we still need to replace those donors, which means we need nearly 135,000 new donors a year.

 In the shorter term, blood can only be stored for 35 days, which means there is a constant need for donations.
 Stock volume can also be affected by temporary problems such as bad weather.